 Joan has considerable experience in the charity sector and a particular interest in support for disadvantaged young people.
 She has a background in health, education and social policy development in the public sector.

-Paul has a wide experience of working in the field of homelessness, and prior to joining Bethany was employed for a number of years by Blue Triangle (Glasgow) Housing Association, latterly as an Area Manager.
-Whilst at Blue Triangle Paul had responsibility in a wide area of its homelessness services, with a particular interest in young people who were leaving local authority care.
+Paul is an experienced social care practitioner and leader, having worked for over 20 years in the area of homelessness.
+From 2006 until 2017 Paul was an Executive Director with Bethany Christian Trust and worked in the areas of Operations and more recently in Income Generation and Development.
+Prior to joining Bethany, Paul was employed by Blue Triangle (Glasgow) Housing Association, latterly as an Area Manager.
+Whilst at Blue Triangle Paul had responsibility for a wide area of its homelessness services, with a particular interest in young people who were leaving local authority care.

 Adam began his career with Deloitte, qualifying as a Chartered Accountant in 1999.
 Whilst in practice, he worked with a range of clients in both the public and private sector.
 Subsequently Adam has pursued a career in senior Finance roles for Financial Services organisations, firstly with Lloyds Banking Group and currently with Virgin Money, where he is Head of Group Planning and Analysis.